 Chatting in WhatsApp

 Important note!
 You need to know that WhatsApp doesn't store users' messages on its server.
-After a user sends a message, it will be situated on the server but just until the server requests the receiver acknowledge receipt of the message, it happens quickly.
+After a user sends a message, it will be situated on the server, but just until the server requests the receiver to acknowledge receipt of the message, it happens quickly.
 After the message is acknowledged, the server delivers it to a receiver and automatically removes it from the temporary storage.
 The message is no longer WhatsApp's responsibility.
 Perfect!

 In case you want to store users' messages on your server, you need to do your best to protect it.

 The XMPP technology is thought to be obsolete among developers.
 So if you happen not to find some desperate fans of this method, you can apply other ones.
 There are dozens of them for such purposes.
-For instance, MTProto is a new protocol applied to Telegram which thought to be more secure and reliable, or Microsoft Notification Protocol (MSNP).
+For instance, MTProto is a new protocol applied to Telegram, which is thought to be more secure and reliable, or Microsoft Notification Protocol (MSNP).
 MSNP24 has been used by Skype since the beginning of 2014.
 It's up to you which of those to choose!

 You may also want to add some spice to your message exchange functionality, like Stickers, for example.

 Stickers are worth a thousand words.
 Today many users expect that they will get not only reliable and secure communication but the high-quality content inside the conversation.
 Most of the messengers have Sticker stores inside them to increase retention and engagement of their users.